eclipse-che/che-docs/src/main/_docs/user-management/user-management-organizations.md

 - **Workspace RAM Cap**: The maximum total RAM organization workspaces can use in GB.

 ## Update Organization and Sub-Organization Member Roles
-**Action restricted to**: Eclipse Chesystem administrator and admins of the organization.
+**Action restricted to**: Eclipse Che system administrator and admins of the organization.

 To edit the role of a organization member click on the "Edit" button in the "Actions" column:
 ![organization-edit-role-action.png]({{base}}/docs/assets/imgs/organization-edit-role-action.png)

-You'll get a popup where you can update the role of the selected member:
+You'll get a pop-up where you can update the role of the selected member:
 ![organization-edit-role.png]({{base}}/docs/assets/imgs/organization-edit-role.png)

 Click "Save" to confirm the update.

 ## Remove Organization and Sub-Organization Members
-**Action restricted to**: Eclipse Chesystem administrator and admins of the organization.
+**Action restricted to**: Eclipse Che system administrator and admins of the organization.

 To remove a member from the organization, you can click on the "Delete" button in the "Actions" column:
 ![organization-remove-single-member.png]({{base}}/docs/assets/imgs/organization-remove-single-member.png)

-You'll get a confirmation popup, where you can confirm or cancel your action.
+You'll get a confirmation pop-up, where you can confirm or cancel your action.

 You can also select multiple members from the organization, using the checkboxes.
 A delete button will appear in the header of the table:
 ![organization-remove-members.png]({{base}}/docs/assets/imgs/organization-remove-members.png)